tsawm/quizz/README.md

 - `question`: The text of the question
 - `options`: An array of possible answers
 - `correctIndex`: The index of the correct answer (starting from 0)
-- `explanation`: A detailed explanation that will be shown after the user selects an answer
+- `explanation`: An explanation of why the correct answer is right
+- `incorrect`: An explanation of why the incorrect answers are wrong

+After a user answers a question, the application will display both explanations, providing complete feedback regardless of whether the user answered correctly or not.

 ## Project Structure